 The "delete-text" signal

-- The gtk:editable widget which received the signal.
+- The gtk:editable widget that received the signal.

 - start